This post may contain affiliate links. Please see my disclosure policy for details.

 Inside the bathrooms is a gorgeous pink and yellow floral mural painted on the wall.
 Outside you can get a fun photo with the Tangled Lanterns, Hookhand at the Piano poster or the Vladimir poster too – there’s lots of amazing photo opportunities here.

-You will get a few funny looks as you’re shooting, I mean it is a restroom.
-But, it’s worth it for those shots so…YOLO!
+You will get a few funny looks as you’re capturing it, I mean it is a restroom.
+But, it’s worth it for those photos so…YOLO!

 9. Moss Wall in Pandora, Animal Kingdom